keboola/connection-docs/overview/tutorial/load/googledrive.md

 If you want to use the table created in this side-step in the rest of the tutorial, you have two options:

-1. Replace `in.c-tutorial.level` with `in.c-ex-google-drive-userlevels.0-level` in the following steps.
+1. Replace `in.c-tutorial.level` with `in.c-ex-google-drive-userlevels.0-level` in the following steps of the tutorial.
 2. Ensure this table is accessible under the `in.c-tutorial.level` name using an alias table, as described below.

 #### Creating an Alias Table